seantanyurong/personal-website-2.0/content/blog/a-week-of-coding-reading-and-networking.md

 ---
 external: false
-title: "A Week of Coding, Reading and Networking."
+title: 'A Week of Coding, Reading and Networking.'
 date: 2023-07-02
+draft: true
 ---

 Quite a bit of time this week spent just coding, reading and attending networking events.